marcusgia2505/classEx_doc/docs/Elements.rst

 	The value will be saved under this name as a global variable and can be retrieved by that name.

 for each participant
 	If you switch this on, you can set the value for each participant separately.
-The value will be stored as a global variable in an array with the participant ID as index.
+The value will be stored as a global variable in an array with the participant ID as the index.

 default
 	You can set a default.